netdata/netdata/collectors/REFERENCE.md

 -   **Internal** plugins organize collectors that gather metrics from `/proc`, `/sys` and other Linux kernel sources.
     They are written in `C`, and run as threads within the Netdata daemon.
--   **External** plugins organize collecotrs that gather metrics from external processes, such as a MySQL database or Nginx web server.
+-   **External** plugins organize collectors that gather metrics from external processes, such as a MySQL database or Nginx web server.
 They can be written in any language, and the `netdata` daemon spawns them as long-running independent processes.
 They communicate with the daemon via pipes.
 -   **Plugin orchestrators**, which are external plugins that instead support a number of **modules**.
 Modules are a